finson/sketch/libraries/FirmataDevice/src/Hello/Hello-driver.md

-##HelloWorld Device Driver
+##Hello Device Driver

 Implemented as part of the Device Driver Feature proposed for Firmata 2.6

 ##Introduction

-This HelloWorld Device Driver provides a simple example of controlling functions  on a remote Firmata server from a client-side application.
+This Hello Device Driver provides a simple example of controlling functions  on a remote Firmata server from a client-side application.

 ###Device Driver API

 Note that the general Device Driver API is intended to be implemented on both the client side (application host) and on the server side (Firmata micro).
 Client-side applications and server-side device drivers always use this API and never compose Firmata messages themselves, instead they rely on Firmata to do that.

-If the implementer of a device driver has chosen to implement the main control code on the client, then the client device driver uses  Firmata capabilities and commands as necessary to control the remote component(s) directly and according to the data sheet.
+If the implementer of a device driver has chosen to implement the main control code on the client, then the client device driver uses  Firmata Features and commands as necessary to control the remote component(s) directly and according to the data sheet.
 In this scenario, the server side Firmata responds to standard Firmata commands as received.

 If the implementer has chosen to implement the main control code on the server, then the client device driver acts as a proxy for the actual device driver and uses the Device Driver Sysex messages DEVICE\_QUERY and DEVICE\_RESPONSE to control the server side device driver, which in turn controls the component(s) using local capabilities.
-In this scenario, the server side Firmata receives the same calls and parameters as were provided to the proxy on the client.
+In this scenario, the server side device driver receives the same calls and parameters as were provided to the proxy on the client.

 ###Method Prototypes